Hiroo Onoda: First time seeing surrender announcement

+Surrender of Akatsu

-Akatsu separated from the group in September 1949, and after six months on his own surrendered to Philippine forces in March 1950.
-The others considered this a desertion and a betrayal, and became even more cautious.
-In February 1952, letters from the three soldiers' families urging their surrender, along with family photographs, were dropped by air, but the group concluded that it was a trick.
-Shimada was wounded in the leg in a shootout with local fishermen in June 1953, after which Onoda nursed him back to health.
-On 7 May 1954, Shimada was killed in a shootout with a Philippine Army mountain unit which accidentally encountered the soldiers while training on the island.
-On 19 October 1972, Kozuka was killed in a shootout with local police while conducting a recurring raid in which he and Onoda burned piles of rice harvested by the villagers, which they intended as a signal to fellow Japanese forces that their group was still alive and carrying out its duties on Lubang.
-Onoda was alone from this point.
+Akatsu separated from the group in September 1949, and after six months on his own, surrendered to Philippine forces in March 1950.
+The others considered this a desertion and a betrayal and became even more cautious as a result.
+In February 1952, letters from the three soldiers' families, urging their surrender, along with family photographs, were dropped by air, but the group concluded that it was a trick.

+Death of Shimada

+Shimada was wounded in the leg in a shootout with local fishers in June 1953, after which Onoda nursed him back to health.
+On 7 May 1954, Shimada was killed in a shootout with a Philippine Army mountain unit that accidentally encountered the soldiers while training on the island.

+Death of Kozuka

+On 19 October 1972, Kozuka was killed in a shootout with local police while conducting a recurring raid in which he and Onoda would burn piles of rice harvested by villagers, which they intended as a signal to fellow Japanese forces that their group was still alive and carrying out its duties on Lubang.
+Onoda was alone from this point on.